“Sacred Ground” is something of a space opera, a story about the search for truth, for many people, in many ways.

 I love this job.

-The locker was still eyeing him ceaselessly as he turned toward it again.
-The vivid silver-grey door handle was there, calling.
+The locker was eyeing him ceaselessly as he turned toward it.
+The vivid silver-grey door handle was calling.

-The mute face across the room was still there too, impassive.
+The mute face across the room remained impassive.

 He sighed.
 “So what now if not this?
-If you were here you’d tell me.
+If you were here, you’d tell me.
 But we’d fight.
 I never see you, and we’d fight.
 You’d say I was drunk and not worth bothering with—all talk and not myself.
 Then I’d say I was myself and go to the locker to prove it.”

 He took two steps to where the laser pistol lay concealed.

 “See?
 And tell me why not.
 Peace is death.
 Peace is nothing for me.
 What else?
 What else do I do?
 What else can I do?
 I’m Rakkel, shining star of the Fleet!
 Got a tough job?
 Get Rakkel—he’s the one.
 He’s dedicated.
 He knows where his place is.
 A quiet life?
 Never.
 Betray a colleague and get thrown out?
 Not Rakkel.
 Now peace?
 Live and breathe the Fleet, then take it all away?
-What?
 Go home, be nobody, do nothing, see nothing, experience nothing.
 How?”

 He ran a few skewed steps forwards and asked her eyes, his hands wide, pleading, “How?!”

 There was no answer.
-He sat down hard on the chair and felt it, winced.
+He sat down hard on the chair and winced.
 The half-empty glass on the desk reached for his hand, then moved away.

 A single red word